 - The 15th or the last digit is the Checksum digit.
 It comes, naturally, because of the figure of the calculation of the other 14 digits.

 To enroll for GST on the Government site, you have to follow some below steps.
 Carefully & Accurately

 - Go to the Govt.
 GST Portal and look for Registration Tab.

 - Fill PAN No., E-mail ID, Mobile No., and State in Part-A of Form GST REG-01 of GST Registration.

 - You will receive a transitory reference number on your Mobile and through E-mail after OTP verification.

-- Afterwards, you will then have to fill Part-B of Form GST REG-01.
+- Afterward, you will then have to fill Part-B of Form GST REG-01.
 To be appropriately signed (by DSC or EVC) and upload the necessary documents specified according to the business type.

-- An acceptance will be generated in Form GST REG-02.
+- Acceptance will be generated in Form GST REG-02.